What is Prostration?

 What the form is engineered to do

-The classical defenses of the practice — articulated most clearly in the Kagyu and Nyingma ngöndro commentary literature, but echoed in the Zen and bhakti traditions in close to the same shape — make three claims about the form's operative work.
-The first is gross-body humility: the body that prostrates a hundred thousand times has been physically asked to give up the vertical posture in which the me has been organising its sense of separation and value, and the act has consequences for the affective texture of the position the practitioner subsequently returns to.
-The second is speech-and-mind alignment: the prostration is performed alongside the refuge recitation (or, in the Zen form, alongside the silence of the dokusan approach), and the simultaneous engagement of body, voice and attention is held by the tradition to do training work that the three faculties pursued separately do not accomplish.
-The third is purification: the Vajrayāna literature holds the form as one of the principal practical methods by which the residual karmic obscurations the practitioner brings to the curriculum are worked off, with the prostration figured as the analogue of the Vajrasattva recitation that follows it in the ngöndro sequence.
-The empirical content of the third claim is harder to evaluate than the first two; the first two are recognisable in the immediate texture of the practice and across the practitioner's longer reception of it.
+The classical defenses of the practice, most clearly articulated in Kagyu and Nyingma ngöndro commentary, make three claims.
+The first is gross-body humility: the body that prostrates a hundred thousand times has been physically asked to relinquish the vertical posture in which the self organises its sense of separation, and this changes the affective texture of the position the practitioner returns to.
+The second is speech-and-mind alignment: the prostration is performed alongside the refuge recitation, and the simultaneous engagement of body, voice, and attention is held to do training work that the three faculties pursued separately do not accomplish.
+The third is purification: the Vajrayāna literature treats the form as one of the principal methods for working off residual karmic obscurations, with the prostration as the analogue of the Vajrasattva recitation that follows it in the ngöndro sequence.
+The first two claims are recognisable in the immediate texture of the practice.
+The empirical content of the third is harder to evaluate.

 Prostration is not, on the lineages' own readings, submission to the figure being bowed to.
-The Three Jewels — Buddha, dharma, sangha — are not a power before whom the practitioner is being asked to grovel; the Buddhist tradition is doctrinally explicit that the Buddha is not a god and that refuge is taken not in a being but in the recognition the being's example has made available.
+The Three Jewels — Buddha, dharma, sangha — are not a power before which the practitioner is grovelling.
+The Buddhist tradition is explicit: the Buddha is not a god, and refuge is taken not in a being but in the recognition his example makes available.
 The form is also not theatre or ceremony in the sense the contemporary register sometimes hears.
-The lineages preserve it not because it produces a certain look at retreat but because the body's enactment of relinquishment is held to do operational work the conscious mind's resolution does not by itself accomplish.
+The lineages preserve it not because it produces a certain look at retreat but because the body's enactment of relinquishment is held to do work the conscious mind's resolution does not accomplish on its own.
 And the practice is not a transaction.
-The framing in which the prostration is the price paid for the teaching, or for the meritorious result, is one the curriculum is specifically engineered against; the wooden board on which the *ngöndro* is counted is also the surface on which the transactional framing of the practice is meant to dissolve.
-The me that is counting the prostrations and tracking its progress is the me the practice is engineered to undo.
+The framing in which the prostration is the price paid for the teaching or for a meritorious result is one the curriculum is specifically built against.
+The wooden board on which the *ngöndro* count is kept is also the surface on which the transactional framing is meant to dissolve.
+The self that is counting the prostrations and tracking its progress is what the practice is built to undo.